Iron Bull: Character overview

-The Iron Bull is a Qunari, literally "People of the Qun" in the their native language.
+The Iron Bull is a Qunari, literally "People of the Qun" in their native language.
 Within series lore, it is an umbrella term used in Thedas, the setting of the Dragon Age series, to describe the society that governs the settlements where these beings reside.
 "The Iron Bull" is not his real name, but a nickname he chose for himself; this is because the Qunari do not have a concept of personal identity, using their job titles instead of names.
 If the protagonist meets Gatt, a former elven slave and a convert to the Qun (known as a "Viddathari") whom Bull nicknamed and recruited in the past, he reveals that the Iron Bull is in fact known as Hissrad (meaning "one who creates illusion" or "liar") among his own people.
 The Iron Bull used to hunt spies, rebels, and deserters on behalf of his superiors prior to being transferred to Orlais to gather intelligence and collate reports on behalf of the Ben-Hassrath.
 While he still maintains his duties to the Qunari government, he has become accustomed to life outside of the teachings of the Qun, such as indulging in hedonistic pursuits or maintaining interpersonal relationships.

 After the protagonist of Inquisition gained renown as the so-called Herald of Andraste, the Iron Bull eventually joins the organisation they lead, the Inquisition, to act as a double agent on instructions from the Qunari leadership.
 He openly admits this to the Herald during their initial meeting, having anticipated that the Inquisition would eventually discover his duplicity; this effectively makes him the Qunari's representative within the Inquisition if he is accepted into the organisation.
 The player may gain insight into Qunari culture, physiology, society, and politics by conversing with the Iron Bull, though he reveals little about himself in any specific individual sense.

 Conception and creation

 The Iron Bull is written by Patrick Weekes; Weekes stuck to movie soundtracks for most of his writing involving the Iron Bull, as they do not usually contain lyrics, and fades into comfortable mood music quickly enough for him that he could handle the same several albums and be fine.
 Weekes' playlist includes original motion picture soundtracks for The Avengers, Battle: Los Angeles, Captain America: The First Avenger, Iron Man 3, Thor, Salt, and the expanded score for Transformers.

-Iron Bull is designed as a pansexual character.
-If he is pursued as a romantic interest, the Iron Bull will reveal his interest in consensual adult sadomasochistic activity.